gonzalocasas/arduino-lorawan-modem-lib/README.md

 ## Examples

-The library comes with [examples](examples).
-After installing the library you need to restart the Arduino IDE before they can be found under **File > Examples > TheThingsNetwork**.
+## Credits

+This library is a direct port of the excellent [`The Things Network` library for Arduino Devices](https://github.com/TheThingsNetwork/arduino-device-lib) and attempts to present API compatibility to it.